When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

-In the early stages, Anton C \textit{et al.} \cite{cheshkov2023evaluation} conducted tests to assess whether GPT-3 and GPT-3.5 could identify some known CWE vulnerabilities in Java code.
-The result shows that the application in vulnerability detection tasks is not that good and requires further refinement and investigation.
-In another work, Moumita D \textit{et al.} \cite{10301302} used LLMs (including GPT-3.5, CodeGen and GPT-4) to analyze several common vulnerabilities (e.g. SQL injection, overflow).
-The conclusion is that although it does confirm that LLM indeed has the ability to detect vulnerabilities, the false positive rate is high.
-However, Marwan O \cite{omar2023detecting} fine-tuned GPT on various benchmark datasets of vulnerable code to detecting software vulnerabilities.
-The results have a favorable performance.
-Similarly, Avishree K \textit{et al.} \cite{khare2023understanding} concluded that LLMs (including GPT-4 and CodeLlama) are often able to perform vulnerability detection better than existing static analysis and deep learning-based tools.
-By carefully designed prompt, desirable results can be obtained on synthetic datasets, but performance degrades on more challenging real-world datasets.
-Rasmus I T J \textit{et al.} \cite{jensen2024software} compared the performance of a wide range open-source models and proprietary models with Python code snippets on assisting vulnerabilities discovery.
-Their research suggests that LLMs can be effectively utilized to enhance the efficiency and quality of code reviews, particularly in detecting security issues within software code.
-Alexey S \textit{et al.}\cite{shestov2024finetuning} fine-tuned WizardCoder for vulnerabilities detection task and investigated whether the encountered performance limit is due to the limited capacity of CodeBERT-like models.
-Their findings demonstrate that LLM has a promising future on vulnerability detection.
-Haonan L \textit{et al.} \cite{li2023hitchhikers} presents LLift, a framework that leverages LLMs to assist in static program analysis, specifically for detecting Use-Before-Initialization (UBI) defects.
-LLift interfaces with static analysis tools and LLMs, demonstrating a precision rate of 50\% in real-world scenarios and identifying 13 previously unknown UBI bugs in the Linux kernel.
+\cite{cheshkov2023evaluation} initially evaluates whether GPT-3 and GPT-3.5 could identify some known CWE vulnerabilities in Java code.
+The results show that the application effect in vulnerability detection tasks is not good and needs further improvement and research.
+In another work, \cite{10301302} uses LLMs (including GPT-3.5, CodeGen, and GPT-4) to analyze several common vulnerabilities (\emph{e.g.}, SQL injection, overflow).
+The conclusion confirms that LLMs do have the ability to detect vulnerabilities, but the false positive rate is high.
+However, \cite{omar2023detecting} fine-tunes GPT on various vulnerable code benchmarks to detect software vulnerabilities and achieve good performances.
+Similarly, \cite{khare2023understanding} concludes that LLMs are generally able to perform better vulnerability detection than existing static analysis and deep learning-based tools.
+With carefully designed prompts, desirable results can be obtained on synthetic datasets, but performance degrades on more challenging real-world datasets. \cite{jensen2024software} compares the performance of a wide range of open-source and proprietary models with Python code snippets in assisting vulnerability discovery.
+Their research suggests that LLMs can be effectively used to enhance the efficiency and quality of code reviews, particularly in detecting security issues within software code. \cite{shestov2024finetuning} fine-tunes WizardCoder for vulnerability detection and investigate whether the encountered performance limit is due to the limited capacity of CodeBERT-like models.
+Their results suggest that this is indeed the case and that LLMs have great potential for application in vulnerability detection. \cite{li2023hitchhikers} presents LLift, a framework that leverages LLMs to assist static program analysis, specifically for detecting use-before-initialization (UBI) defects.
+LLift interacts with static analysis tools and LLMs, demonstrating 50\% accuracy in real-world scenarios and identifying 13 previously unknown UBI bugs in the Linux kernel. \cite{kouliaridis2024assessingeffectivenessllmsandroid} assess the ability of various LLMs to detect Android code vulnerabilities listed in the latest Open Worldwide Application Security Project (OWASP) Mobile Top 10.
+While the reported findings regarding code vulnerability analysis show promise, they also reveal significant discrepancies among the different LLMs.
+Moreover, \cite{guo2024outside} thoroughly analyzes the capabilities of LLMs in detecting vulnerabilities within source code by testing the models beyond their usual applications.
+It also paves the way for LLM-based vulnerability detection by addressing two key aspects: model training and dataset curation